dustinheisey/Portfolio/posts/responsiveness.md

 ---
-title: 'Understanding Responsiveness in Web Design'
+title: Understanding Responsiveness in Web Design
 description: Delve into the importance of responsiveness in web design.
 Explore how a responsive website can enhance user experience, reach a wider audience, improve SEO, save resources, and align with purpose-driven values.
 Learn how to make your website more responsive and better serve your audience in the ever-evolving digital landscape.
-tags: Accessibility
-url: "responsiveness"
+url: responsiveness
+date: 2023-06-06T19:42:38.837Z
+tags:
+  - Accessibility
+  - Responsiveness
 ---

 Responsive web design is an approach that suggests that a website's design and development should respond to the user's behavior and environment based on screen size, platform, and orientation.
 This means that the website should automatically adjust its layout and elements to fit the device on which it is being viewed, whether it's a desktop computer, a laptop, a tablet, or a mobile phone.